CS / EN

 Note:

 At travelling with more than 5 dogs, cats or ferrets, when the conditions for granting derogation are not fulfilled, at trade in such animals or when the animals do not fulfil the conditions for the non-commercial movement (see the definition of the non-commercial movement), the animals must be accompanied by the animal health certificate for the import of dogs, cats and ferrets to the European Union (model CANIS-FELIS-FERRETS).
 In these cases, the animals must come from the listed third countries referred to in Annex VIII of Commission Implementing Regulation (EU) 2021/404.
-For more information, we recommend to contact the Department of Import Control of the State Veterinary Administration via the address epodatelna@svscr.cz or int@svscr.cz.
+For more information, we recommend to contact the Department of Import Control of the State Veterinary Administration via the address epodatelna@svscr.cz or find out more here.

-5. Derogations applying to transits
+4. Derogations applying to transits

 In the case of transit of dogs, cats and ferrets from listed third countries through other third countries to the EU, the performance of rabies antibody titration test is not required when the owner or the authorised person submits written declaration stating that the animals concerned have not had any contacts with wild animals of the species susceptible to rabies during the transit and that they are safely secured in the means of transport or premises of an international airport.